November 9, 2018

 Sara Bannerman, Canada Research Chair in Communication Policy and Governance, is an Associate Professor of Communication Studies at McMaster University in Canada.
 She teaches on communication policy and governance.
 She has published two books on international copyright: 'International Copyright and Access to Knowledge' (Cambridge University Press, 2016) and 'The Struggle for Canadian Copyright: Imperialism to Internationalism,' 1842-1971 (UBC Press, 2013), as well as numerous peer-reviewed articles and book chapters on international copyright, international copyright history, and other topics related to new media, traditional media, and communications theory.
 Bannerman is a Vice Chair of the Law Section of the International Association for Media and Communication Research (IAMCR).

-Community Media and the Fight Against Fake News
+Panel - Community Media and the Fight Against Fake News

 Catherine Edwards is the Executive Director of the Canadian Association of Community Television Users and Stations (CACTUS), an organization she co-founded in 2008.
 She is currently finishing a master's degree in Civic Media at Emerson College in Boston.